mpsaltis/v35_wagoQRENCODE/README.md

 nano DockerFile
 ```

-Create a file names Dockefile with the following:
+Create a file names Dockerfile with the following:
 ```
   FROM alpine:3.18.0